Azure/azure-sdk-for-js/sdk/template/template/README.md

 <!--

-NOTE: if your service supports CORS natively please provide instructions for enabling CORS at the service level (similar to the sample below), otherwise replace this section with guidance.
-For example:
+NOTE: if your service supports CORS natively please provide instructions for enabling CORS at the service level (similar to the sample below), otherwise replace this section with guidance such as:

 Due to Azure template service CORS limitation this library cannot be used to make direct calls to the template service from a browser.
 Please refer to [this document](https://github.com/Azure/azure-sdk-for-js/blob/master/samples/cors/ts/README.md) for guidance.